 1. Marketing Soft Skills

 Soft skills basically mean everything related to personal attributes and traits.
 Soft skills needed for marketing are more of a skill tree that branches to other skills, and together they define a marketer’s character.
-Examples:

-Leadership and initiative
+Leadership and Innovation

-You might think this would only be handy if you’re a head of a department.
+You might think this would only be handy if you’re the head of a department.
 But the fact is most ideas come from further down the chain of command.
 You need to be able to take action and inspire others to believe in your idea.

 The whole department needs to work in perfect sync to achieve maximum efficiency.
 So collaboration is a must in marketing.
 You will also work hand in hand with other departments in efforts to maximize profits.